axelmoreen/AnkiBuddy/README.md

 AnkiBuddy is an add-on for Anki 2.1 that gives you study lists, multiple choice, and matching questions to learn from outside of your regular notecard review.
 This add-on aims to be a Quizlet-clone / Duolingo-clone to give you quizzing or timed practice from your Anki decks with alternative formats.
 You can choose subsets to study cards you already know, new cards, cards you struggle most with.
 This add-on tries to be as customizable as possible, as it allows you to create question templates for each deck based on their model.
+Supports PyQt5 and PyQt6.
+For best results, use Anki 2.1.54.

 # Features